Mystic Twins

-Nana Akwasi Agyemang Panyin and Nana Akwasi Agyemang Kakra, collectively known as the Mystic Twins (McMaine and McKenzie), are Ghanaian spiritual guides and life coaches.
-They are noted in Ghanaian media for their teachings on mysticism, psychic practices, and spirituality.
+Nana Akwasi Agyemang Panyin and Nana Akwasi Agyemang Kakra, collectively known as the Mystic Twins (McMaine and McKenzie), are Ghanaian spiritual figures and life coaches.
 The twins identify as "last-born princes" of the Denkyira Kingdom, a title they state reflects their cultural and ancestral heritage.

-Early life and education

-The Mystic Twins were born in Kumasi, Ashanti Region, Ghana.
-They have credited the Otumfuo Foundation, established by Otumfuo Nana Osei Tutu II, with supporting aspects of their early upbringing.
-They spent their childhood in Ahenboabono before moving to live with extended family.
-Their basic education took place at St. Anne’s in Ash Town, Kumasi, which they later described as formative in their spiritual journey.

 Career

-The Mystic Twins describe themselves as spiritual mentors who guide individuals through mysticism and psychic insight.
-They state that their teachings draw on ancestral Ghanaian traditions.
-The pair have developed a following through online platforms, where they share perspectives on dream interpretation, esoteric knowledge, and critiques of mainstream religion.
+The Mystic Twins describe their work as focusing on spirituality, mysticism and ancestral Ghanaian traditions.
+They use online platforms to discuss dream interpretation, spirituality and related topics.

-Their activities have attracted both support and skepticism, with media coverage noting debates around the role of spirituality in contemporary Ghana.
-The twins have also undertaken international travel, including reported sessions in Europe focused on healing and personal transformation.
+They visited the GA Mantse King Tackie Teiko Tsuru II Palace and expressed their desire to collaborate with the Ga Traditional Council on future initiatives.

+Podcast

+The Mystic Twins are hosts of the Kasa Preko Podcast, a Ghanaian podcast focused on spirituality, indigenous beliefs, culture, and personal development.

+The first season was directed by filmmaker Kofi Asamoah.
+Guests included Kwaku Manu, Funny Face, and Nana Agyakoma Difie II (Asante Mampong Hemaa).

 Philanthropy

-The Mystic Twins have made donations to orphanages and disadvantaged communities in Ghana, including in Kumasi and Accra, to support education and provide resources.
+The Mystic Twins have donated food, toiletries and other items to orphanages and disadvantaged communities in Ghana, including Potter's Village Orphanage in Accra and Nipa Hia Mmoa Orphanage in Kumasi.

+In 2026, the Mystic Twins Foundation organised an outreach programme at the Gambaga settlement in the North East Region, donating items to women residing there.

+In May 2026, the foundation visited the Korle-Bu Teaching Hospital where they covered medical expenses of 30 mothers.

 Controversy

-In August 2020, the Mystic Twins were challenged by Rev. Abbeam Danso and Apostle Nkum to demonstrate their spiritual abilities on GHOne TV’s *Revelations* program.
-The twins declined, citing biblical principles and raising concerns about the motives of some religious leaders.
-Their response drew further debate in Ghanaian media about their teachings and their stance toward organized religion.
+In August 2020, the Mystic Twins were challenged by Rev. Abbeam Danso and Apostle Nkum to demonstrate their claimed spiritual abilities on GHOne TV’s *Revelations* program.
+The twins declined, citing biblical principles and questioning the motives of some religious leaders.
+The exchange was subsequently reported by several Ghanaian media outlets.